Hillside-Labs/plummet/README.md

 ## Why "plummet"?

-Pipeline are "plumbing", so "plummet" sounds like "plumb it".
+Pipelines are "plumbing", so "plummet" is a subtle reference to "plumb it".